Tamburasca/HarpsichordTuning/README.md

 **(1) <em>f<sub>n</sub> = n * f<sub>1</sub> </em>**,

-where n = 1, 2, 3, ...
-The ear hears the fundamental frequency most prominently,
+where n is the n<em>th</em> partial.
-but the overall sound is also colored by the presence of various overtones (frequencies greater than the fundamental frequency).
+The ear hears the fundamental frequency most prominently, but the overall sound is also colored by the presence of various overtones (frequencies greater than the fundamental frequency).